-Michael Persimmon was a game software engineer who sold 99% of everything he owned to devote his life to his spiritual growth and pursue the dream of enlightenment.
-He took vows as a non-Buddhist monk for 5½ years, taught in three countries, and has been meditating for 20 years for thousands of hours.
+Michael Persimmon was a game software engineer who sold 99% of everything he owned to devote his life to his spiritual growth and the pursuit of consciousness.
+He took vows as a monk—different from Buddhist—for 5 years, taught in three countries, and has been meditating for 22 years for thousands of hours.

 Michael’s passion is to share everything he learned in an uncomplicated way that empowers and transforms, rather than selling a guru, movement, or philosophy.

 Michael Persimmon teaches meditation in the way he wish he learned it nearly 20 years ago: